Crown-Commercial-Service/gca-Intranet/README.md

 - Sets permalinks

 ### AWS container build
-- A `Dockerfile` is included for AWS container platforms
+A `Dockerfile` is included for AWS container platforms.
-- In AWS you would typically use RDS MySQL
+In AWS you would typically use RDS MySQL.
-- DB credentials are provided via environment variables or secrets
+DB credentials should be provided via environment variables or secrets.

 ---